-What would happen if you got clear about what you want, made a decision to put laser-focus on that goal, and then actually took action to make it real?
+What would happen if you got clear about what you wanted, made a decision to put laser focus on that goal, and then actually took action to make it real?

 Through my coaching and speaking, I meet many professional women who allow others to determine the circumstances of their lives.